3-2-1 Newsletter (4-16-2020)

 Let's take a break from the constant news cycle and spend a few minutes exploring three insights, two findings, and one action...

 I. The most useful form of patience is persistence

 Patience implies waiting for things to improve on their own.

-Persistence implies keeping your shoulder to the wheel and continuing to work when things don’t work out as expected or take longer than planned.
+Persistence implies keeping your shoulder at the wheel and continuing to work when things don’t work out as expected or take longer than planned.

-Patience is necessary because a market-driven retirement strategy will require resisting the urge to make corrections to your portfolio based on market ups and downs.
+Patience is necessary because a market-driven retirement strategy will require resisting the urge to change your portfolio based on market ups and downs.

 II.
 Win the moment in front of you right now

-As COVID-19 rages, decimating lives and economies along the way, it’s difficult to think about anything but meeting the challenges directly in front of us such as staying healthy, paying bills and remaining employed.
-While it’s important to keep focused on these things, now is not the time to take your eyes off of your greatest long-term goal: retirement.
+As COVID-19 rages, decimating lives and economies along the way, it’s difficult to think about anything but meeting the challenges directly in front of us, such as staying healthy, paying bills, and remaining employed.
+While it’s important to focus on these things, now is not the time to take your eyes off your greatest long-term goal: retirement.

-Here are 5 things to do to win the moment (and retirement) right now.
+Here are five things to do to win the moment (and retirement) right now.

 Create Retirement Strategy: Retirement starts and ends with a plan that outlines clear, achievable strategies designed to reach goals.